awalashfaqul/Backend-Web-App/README.md

 **BsWebApp** is a sample ASP.NET Core 6.0 application demonstrating a user and address management system.
 The application includes features for creating, reading, updating, and deleting addresses associated with users, and it uses Entity Framework Core for data access.

 This project follows the principles of Test-Driven Development (TDD) and includes an in-memory database for testing purposes.
-It also showcases basic CRUD operations through a RESTful API.
+It has basic CRUD operations through a REST-ful API.

-## Features

-- **User Management**: Manage user information.
-- **Address Management**: Each user can have multiple addresses.
-- **CRUD Operations**: Create, Read, Update, and Delete addresses associated with users.
-- **Testing**: Includes unit tests for repository methods using xUnit.

 ## Project Structure